Innovation Regions for a Just Energy Transition

 State of implementation/results

-- On July 18, six provincial government agencies in East Kalimantan discussed their respective roles in achieving the 25% renewable energy target by 2029 as input into their 5-year activity plan, including facilitating community development and re-skilling former coal workers to support the planned development and operation of 358 MW of solar power, with priority given to former coal mine land.
+- On July 18 2025, six provincial government agencies in East Kalimantan discussed and aligned their respective roles in achieving the 25% renewable energy target by 2029, providing input to their 5-year activity plan, including facilitating community development and re-skilling former coal workers to support the planned development and operation of 358 MW of solar power, with priority given to former coal mine land.

-- Two Collective Bargaining Agreements were signed in East Kalimantan with Kaltim Prima Coal and AEL Indonesia.
-Partner unions identified key Just Energy Transition (JET) issues for bargaining and consultations.
-Around 1,100 union members participated in workshops through March 2025.
+- Five Collective Bargaining Agreements were signed in East Kalimantan with Kaltim Prima Coal, AEL Indonesia, PT Davindo Adi Pratama, PT Bumi Lestari Maju, and PT Pelita Bumiwangi.
+Partner unions identified key Just Energy Transition issues for bargaining and consultation and incorporated them into the agreements.

 - The South Sumatra Provincial Government has expressed interest in developing an initiative to improve job loss coverage for workers in the coal mining sector, following findings from a project’s study.